DangerousThings/flexsecure-applets/docs/applets/5-fido.md

 Loading the attestation certificate requires manual steps as of now, but Vivokey and I are planning to release tools for U2F and FIDO2 attestation certificate loading sometime in the future.

-### Default Attestation Certificate

-You can use the default example U2F attestation certificate, which you can extract from https://fidoalliance.org/specs/fido-u2f-v1.2-ps-20170411/fido-u2f-raw-message-formats-v1.2-ps-20170411.html#examples and convert to the OpenSSL x509 / ECC DER format.
-Note that it is no longer valid according to its date, but it still works.
-Then again, it was never signed by any company, so it was never seen as valid in the first place.
-It is also missing a few extensions.
-I recommend creating a custom one, or getting one signed by Vivokey (maybe in the future).

-The instructions at https://gist.github.com/darconeous/adb1b2c4b15d3d8fbc72a5097270cdaf use this certificate.

 ### Generate Attestation Certificate

 You can also generate your own attestation certificate.
 This makes your token unique, which is maybe not something you want - but then again, I recon the number of tokens using the default key can be counted on maybe two hands maximum.